 When the eRouter's IPv4 Router sub-element receives a packet from its NAPT sub-element (received initially by its Operator-Facing IP Interface), it validates the IPv4 header in the packet.
 The eRouter MAY validate the IPv4 header in accordance with [RFC 1812], section 5.2.2.
 As defined in [RFC 1812], section 5.3.1, the eRouter MUST decrement the IP TTL field by at least one when forwarding the packet either back to the Customer-Facing IP interface, or out the Operator-Facing Interface.
 Packets forwarded to the eRouter's local IP stack for processing, MUST NOT decrement the TTL.
 Once the IPv4 header has been validated, the eRouter processes the destination IPv4 address of the packet.
 If the destination IPv4 address matches the eRouter's public address assigned to its Operator-Facing IP Interface, the eRouter sends the packet to its local IP stack for processing.
 If the destination IPv4 address does not match this address, the eRouter determines the next-hop address of the destination in order to forward the packet.
 The next-hop can be another router or a client directly connected to its Customer-Facing IP interface.
-The next-hop is determined by comparing the destination IPv4 address to the subnets assigned to its Customer-Facing IP interface.
-If the destination IPv4 address matches any of the prefixes assigned to the Customer-Facing IP interface, the destination is considered directly connected, or "on-link", and the next-hop to use for ARP purposes is the destination IPv4 address.
-If it does not match, the destination is considered remote or "offlink", and the next-hop to use for ARP purposes is the address of the intermediate router.
+The next-hop is determined by comparing the destination IPv4 address to the subnets assigned to its Customer-Facing IP interface, the destination is considered directly connected, or "on-link", and the next-hop to use for ARP purposes is the destination IPv4 address.
+If it does not match, the destination is considered remote or "off-link", and the next-hop to use for ARP purposes is the address of the intermediate router.
 Discovering other routers on the Customer-Facing IP interface is vendor-specific.
 If the eRouter cannot determine the next-hop of the IPv4 destination, then it MUST drop the packet.